adobe/generator-aio-app/generators/add-action/asset-compute/templates/README.md

 ]
 ```

-(The `name` field is only needed for use in Meahana to display image renditions in the browser).
+(The `name` field is only needed for use in Asset Compute Devtool to display image renditions in the browser).